Northern Circuit Route

-We trek out of camp and the Moir Valley starting with a bit of a steep climb and then we have a detour option to the summit of Little Lent Hill at 4375m before returning to the main circuit trail.
+We trek out of camp and the Moir Valley starting with a bit of a steep climb and then we have a detour option to the summit of Little Lent Hill at 4700m, which is great for acclimatisation before returning to the main circuit trail.
 The path crosses a rock field and undulates up and down before reaching Buffalo Camp at 4000m.
 The views this day are simply stunning across the plains to the north of Kilimanjaro to the border and Kenya’s famous Amboseli national park.

 Day 8: Buffalo Camp (4000m) to Rongai Third Cave (3800m)